Deriving the contribution of blazars to the Fermi-LAT Extragalactic $\gamma$-ray background at $E>10$ GeV with efficiency corrections and photon statistics: Efficiency Correction Method

 We subdivide the sky at $|b|>20^{\circ}$ into 144 smaller regions of interest (ROIs) of $22^{\circ}\times22^{\circ}$, each with an overlap of $4^{\circ}$ between adjacent ROIs.
 This overlap is included so that sources near the edge of a ROI are well contained in the adjacent ROIs.
 When a source is detected in more than one ROI we keep the one that is the closest to the center of its ROI.
 We analyze each ROI separately, because considering the entire sky would imply several thousand free parameters, making analyses with the {\it Fermi} Science Tools infeasible.
 In each ROI, we bin the data with a pixel size of $0.06^{\circ}$ and 12 energy bins per decade.

 For each ROI our initial model includes only the IEM and the isotropic template.
 The IEM has in our analysis the normalization and slope free to vary while for the isotropic template only the normalization is a free parameter.
-Point sources are detected with an iterative process, where first sources with Test Statistics $TS>64$ are extracted and added to the model.
-The $TS$ is defined as twice the difference in log-likelihood between the null hypothesis (i.e., no source present) and the test hypothesis: $TS = 2 ( \log\mathcal{L}_{\rm test} - \log\mathcal{L}_{\rm null} )$.
-Subsequently, this procedure is repeated for sources with $TS>36$, 16, and 9.
+Point sources are detected with an iterative process, where first sources with Test Statistics (TS) $>64$ are extracted and added to the model.
+We use the likelihood ratio test to estimate the significance of source candidates.
+The $TS$ is defined as twice the difference in log-likelihood between the null hypothesis (i.e., no source present) and the test hypothesis: $TS = 2 ( \log\mathcal{L}_{\rm test} - \log\mathcal{L}_{\rm null} )$ \citep{wilks1938}.
+Subsequently, this procedure is repeated for sources with $TS>36$, 16, and 9{\footnote{$TS$ values of $TS=[9,16,20,25,36,64]$ approximately correspond to statistical significances in standard deviations of $[1.9,3.0,3.5,4.1,5.1,7.2]$.}.
 After each step, a fit to the ROI is performed in order to derive the SED parameters of the sources.
 A PL shape is considered for all source SEDs.
 At the end of this process all sources with $TS>9$ are found and included in the model.
 The position of the sources is derived by {\tt FermiPy} making a $TS$ map and finding the peak of the $TS$ at the location of each source.
 This method gives also the $68\%$ error of the source position.
 For more details on {\tt FermiPy} we refer to the Appendices of \cite{Fermi-LAT:2017yoi}.

 The source algorithms employed in the 3FHL catalog are {\tt mr\_filter} and {\tt PGWave} that are based on wavelet analysis in the Poisson regime \citep{1997ApJ...483..350D,1998A&AS..128..397S}.

 Since we use this pipeline to generate and analyze the simulations, we apply the same method to derive the list of sources detected in the real sky.
 We conduct a series of checks, as explained in the following section, comparing our list of sources with the official 3FHL catalog in order to validate our analysis.